slushman/rosh/README.md

 ### 1.0.3
 * Changes Tag Manager Customizer field to Tag Manager ID instead.
 Tag Manager code is hard-coded into the analytics_code() function.
-* Brings Rosh up to parity with current version of _s, as of 1/10/2017.
+* Brings Rosh up to parity with current version of `_s`, as of 1/10/2017.

 ### 1.0.2
 * Moves default meta tags to function.